biolab/orange2/orange/doc/Orange/rst/Orange.data.value.rst

         Return :obj:`True` if value is either "don't know" or "don't care".

     Discrete and continuous values can be cast to Python types :obj:`int`, :obj:`float`, :obj:`long`, to strings and to boolean values.
-A value is true if it is not undefined.
+A value is considered true if it is not undefined.
 Continuous values support arithmetic operations.

     Values can be compared between themselves or with ordinary numbers.
 All discrete variables are treated as ordinal; values are